The Giant Canyon

 Thankfully, they’re not picky eaters.

-Crushed egg shells are a cheap and easy way to get them their calcium fix, and as for protein, fish food is a convenient solution.
+Crushed egg shells are a cheap and easy way to get them their calcium fix, and as for protein, freeze-dried fish and prawns can work well.

 With ample space and food, Giant Canyon Isopods can breed pretty quickly.